 Here’s how some of the biggest music festivals of the summer have been rocking social media.

 Osheaga – Provide Attendees with Assistance in Realtime

 The social media team for Osheaga were incredibly helpful on Twitter for the entire duration of the 3-day festival in Montreal.
 They frequently tweeted updates on which bands were playing and where, and promptly responded to questions and concerns in French and English.
 Whether you had a question about the location of the ATMs or where to buy a poncho during one of the many rain showers, you could be sure Osheaga’s bilingual social media team would respond in real-time.

 Lollapalooza – Live Stream the Event

 Music festivals are not for everyone – waiting in long lineups and standing around for hours among thousands of people isn’t everyone’s cup of tea.
-However, some of the greatest live performances of all-time have taken place at music festivals, and for those who aren’t able to make it, Chicago’s Lollapalooza has partnered with YouTube and Dell to provide live streaming of the festival.
+However, some of the most exceptional live performances of all time have taken place at music festivals, and for those who aren’t able to make it, Chicago’s Lollapalooza has partnered with YouTube and Dell to provide live streaming of the festival.

 Outside Lands – Get Creative with Mobile Apps

 Outside Lands takes place in San Francisco, one of the techiest cities in the world, and the festival reflects that perfectly by stepping it up more and more every year with fresh, innovative mobile apps.

 Last year the festival’s free mobile app included show times, a map, the ability to scan food vendor menus, create custom schedules, rate food, take images with Instagram-like filters, and send group messages to friends through the built-in GroupMe app.
 The app also sent notifications during the festival notifying fans of festival updates and even secret shows.